What the Color of Urine Says About Your Health

 If you’ve eaten beets or blueberries recently, it’s normal for your urine to have red tones.
 If you haven’t eaten these foods, you may have blood in your urine.

-This could be nothing.
-It could also be serious problems like renal diseases, tumors, infections, etc. In any case, the best thing to do is to see your doctor.
+It could also be serious problems like renal diseases, tumors, infections, etc, and so, to rule out these illnesses, the best thing to do is to see your doctor.

 Orange urine can be due to various causes that we should take a look at: